InternetUser123823/Alzheimer-s-Biomarker-ML-Classification/Decision_tree.md

 ### Conclusion

 As supported by the tree diagram, MMSE leads to the highest information reduction.
 This is consistent with the fact that MMSE is a clinical cognitive-assessment score closely tied to how the AD/CDR label itself is determined.
 On the other hand, SES showed no predictive value as a feature for this model.

-I didn't rewrite any sentences or change your conclusions — only converted it into GitHub-friendly Markdown.